A place for veterans young and old - Shepparton News

 Since December Phil and Jo Thompson have been transforming the former Goorambat Primary School into a retreat for veterans while operating an essential advocacy service.

-The gardens are partially landscaped and a veggie patch in the distance is watched over by a dutiful scarecrow.
+The gardens are partially landscaped and a vegetable patch in the distance is watched over by a dutiful scarecrow.

 As I approach the gate Phil Thompson comes out to meet me with his two excited dogs.